Magnetic field: Magnetic force at small distances (pull force)

+where A is the surface area of the magnetic pole and μ_{0} is the permeability of free space.
+This equation is also valid for the force of a magnetic pole on iron that is either almost touching or touching the magnetic pole.

 Magnetic torque on permanent magnets

 If two like poles of two separate magnets are brought near each other, and one of the magnets is allowed to turn, it promptly rotates to align itself with the first.
 In this example, the magnetic field of the stationary magnet creates a magnetic torque on the magnet that is free to rotate.
-This magnetic torque τ tends to align a magnet's poles with the magnetic field lines.
+This magnetic torque N tends to align a magnet's poles with the magnetic field lines.
 A compass, therefore, turns to align itself with Earth's magnetic field.

 In the pole model of a dipole, an H field (to right) causes equal but opposite forces on a N pole (+q) and a S pole (−q) creating a torque.

 Equivalently, a B field induces the same torque on a current loop with the same magnetic dipole moment.

-In terms of the pole model, two equal and opposite magnetic charges experiencing the same H also experience equal and opposite forces.
-Since these equal and opposite forces are in different locations, this produces a torque proportional to the distance (perpendicular to the force) between them.
-With the definition of m as the pole strength times the distance between the poles, this leads to τ = μ_{0} m H sin θ, where μ_{0} is a constant called the vacuum permeability, measuring 4×10^-7 V·s/(A·m) and θ is the angle between H and m.

-Mathematically, the torque τ on a small magnet is proportional both to the applied magnetic field and to the magnetic moment m of the magnet:
+Mathematically, the torque N on a small magnet is proportional both to the applied magnetic field and to the magnetic moment m of the magnet: